Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Main ingredient: the entropic estimate

 \item \emph{$\Gamma$-controllable with size $a_N$} if one can transform $X_N$, using the carré du champ $\Gamma_h$, into a controllable function with size $a_N$.
 More precisely: $X_N$ is $\Gamma$-controllable with size $a_N$ if there are controllable functions $\tilde X^{N}_{\pm}$ with size $a_N$ such that, for each $\delta>0$, each $N\in\N^*$ and each density $f$ for $\nu^N_{g}$:

 The entropy inequality~\eqref{eq_entropy_ineq_321} then again implies that there are $\gamma>0,K>0$ independent of $\delta,N$ such that:

-\item An \emph{error term with size $a_N$}, or \emph{error term} for short, if it is either controllable or $\Gamma$-controllable with size $a_N$, and $a_N = o_N(1)$. \end{itemize} \end{defi} \begin{rmk} $(\Gamma$-$)$controllability behaves well with respect to multiplication by a small constant in the following sense.
+\item An \emph{error term with size $a_N$}, or \emph{error term} for short, if it is either controllable or $\Gamma$-controllable with size $a_N$, and $a_N = o_N(1)$. \end{itemize} \end{definition} \begin{remark} $(\Gamma$-$)$controllability behaves well with respect to multiplication by a small constant in the following sense.
 Assume that $X_N$ is $(\Gamma$-$)$controllable with size $a_N$ and let $b_N\in[0,1]$ ($N\in\N^*$) satisfy $b_N=o_N(1)$.
-Then $b_N X_N$ is $(\Gamma$-$)$controllable with size $b_N a_N$ by Jensen inequality. \demo \end{rmk} To illustrate the notion of controllability, the following proposition, proven in Appendix~\ref{prop_Boltzmann_Gibbs}, states its consequence on the dynamical behaviour of observables. \begin{prop} Let $h\in\s(\epsilon_B)$ with $\epsilon_B$ given by Lemma~\ref{lemm_L_star_as_e_plus_carre_du_champ}, and let $g_h$ be the associated solution of the main equation~\eqref{eq_main_equation} as in Lemma~\ref{lemm_L_star_as_e_plus_carre_du_champ}.
+Then $b_N X_N$ is $(\Gamma$-$)$controllable with size $b_N a_N$ by Jensen inequality. \demo \end{remark} To illustrate the notion of controllability, the following proposition, proven in Appendix~\ref{prop_Boltzmann_Gibbs}, states its consequence on the dynamical behaviour of observables. \begin{proposition} Let $h\in\s(\epsilon_B)$ with $\epsilon_B$ given by Lemma~\ref{lemm_L_star_as_e_plus_carre_du_champ}, and let $g_h$ be the associated solution of the main equation~\eqref{eq_main_equation} as in Lemma~\ref{lemm_L_star_as_e_plus_carre_du_champ}.
 Let $E^N:\Omega_N\rightarrow\R$ be an error term with size $a_N =o_N(1)$, and let $F^N$ be ($\Gamma$)-controllable with size $1$.
 There are then $\gamma,C$ and $\gamma',C'>0$ independent of $N,T$ such that:

-\end{prop} Let $\phi:\Lambda_N\rightarrow\R$.
+\end{proposition} Let $\phi:\Lambda_N\rightarrow\R$.
 To determine whether a field is an error term or not, one must keep in mind the following heuristics: the measures $\nu^N_g$ are discrete Gaussian measures, in the sense that the fluctuation field $Y^N(\phi)$, which reads:

 is close to a Gaussian random variable when $N$ is large, provided $\|\phi\|_{\infty}<\infty$.
 In particular, $\lambda \mapsto \nu^N_g(\exp[\lambda Y^N(\phi)])$ is bounded uniformly in $N$ in a neighbourhood $[0,\gamma(\phi))$ of $0$ for some $\gamma(\phi)>0$.
 By~\eqref{eq_controllable_rv}, this means that $Y^N(\phi)$ is controllable with size $1$ (or size $C(\phi)$ for some constant $C(\phi)>0$ if we want to keep track of the dependence on $\phi$).
 In analogy with Gaussian random variables, one can prove that $Y^N(\phi)^2$ is controllable with size $1$, but $Y^N(\phi)^n$ for $n\geq 3$ is not.
 Similarly, the quantity: